How Scary is the US “Six Strikes” Anti-Piracy Scheme?

 The MPAA and RIAA, helped by all major Internet providers in the United States, will begin to warn and punish copyright infringers in the months to come.
 Those caught sharing copyright works will receive several warning messages and subsequent punishment if they continue to infringe.
 Today we provide an overview of the upcoming scheme, busting some of the scary myths floating around online, and confirming others.

-Soon, the Center for Copyright Information (CCI) will start to track down pirates as part of an agreement all major U.S. Internet providers struck with the MPAA and RIAA.
+Soon, the Center for Copyright Information (CCI) will start to track down ‘pirates’ as part of an agreement all major U.S. Internet providers struck with the MPAA and RIAA.

-the copyright alert system will only apply to P2P file-sharing.
+According to the CCI the copyright alert system will only apply to P2P file-sharing.
 In theory this means that the focus will be almost exclusively on BitTorrent, as other P2P networks have a relatively low user bases.

 Consequently, those who use Usenet providers or file-hosting services such as 4Shared, RapidShare and Hotfile are not at risk.
-In other words, the six strikes scheme only covers part of all online piracy.
+In other words, the “six strikes” scheme only covers part of all online piracy.